 Once attribute rules are established on datasets in the geodatabase, there are several ways to review and manage the rules.
 You can use the Attribute Rules view to display properties, make changes to existing attribute rules, and create rules.
 You can also use geoprocessing tools in the Attribute Rules toolset to administer attribute rules for a dataset or to script certain tasks.

 You can temporarily disable attribute rules on a dataset using the Attribute Rules view or the Disable Attribute Rules and Enable Attribute Rules tools.
-When a rule is in the disabled state, it does not execute for triggering events.
-This can improve performance for bulk data loads and is useful when rule execution must be suspended.
+When a rule is in the disabled state, it does not for triggering events.
+This can improve performance for bulk data loads and is useful when running the rule must be suspended.

 Attribute rules are created as a property of feature classes or tables in the geodatabase.
 Attribute rules are included in the data transfer process with datasets in the geodatabase using copy and paste or the Export XML Workspace Document and Import XML Workspace Document tools.
 Data migration tools such as Feature Class To Feature Class and Table To Table do not transfer the attribute rules with the underlying dataset.